Clinton Global Initiative University (CGI U)

-All accepted CGI U students are expected to be available for the entirety of the scheduled dates of the four online modules outlined below.
-Accepted students are required to attend and fully participate in all online module activities.
-The average time commitment is 3 hours per module.
+All accepted CGI U students are expected to be available for the entirety of the scheduled dates of the events/ modules outlined below.
+Students are also strongly encouraged to attend small-group discussions, schedule one-on-one coaching sessions with Commitment Mentors, and view the self-guided webinars on YouTube.

 CGI U Graduation Requirements